 The histrionics from those arguing against NFTs – usually some variant on, “why do they suck?
 Because they’re dumb” – reminds me of the arguments we heard when bitcoin started its climb towards $20k in 2017.

 And, sure, right now a lot of it does suck.
-A browse through the front page of an NFT market like does not make for edifying viewing.
+A browse through the front page of an NFT market like OpenSea does not make for edifying viewing.
 The valuations on most tokens are entirely untethered from reality and you can already sense that we’re just counting down the days until the whole market implodes.

 From a crypto standpoint, though, here’s why NFTs feel important: because, for the first time, crypto has created something tangible, a technological breakthrough visible from the real world.
 No need to invoke abstract financial concepts like inflation or money supply.
 No need to try and get people excited about smart contracts, scaling solutions and level 2 application layers.
 You like that art?
 You can have it, forever, for a price.
 Let the chaos begin.